 DJJ Receives Honorary Golden Radish Award

 As a Residential Child Care Institution (RCCI), DJJ provides locally grown food items 365 days a year.
 DJJ kitchen staff incorporates the produce grown by students in their school gardens into meals and has served more than 800,000 meals with local ingredients.
-DJJ currently has two edible gardens located at the Eastman Youth Development Campus (YDC) and the Elbert Shaw Regional Youth Detention Center (RYDC).
-The garden at Elbert Shaw RYDC has a SHAPE grant‐ funded aquaponics system in their school greenhouse.
+DJJ currently has two edible gardens at the Eastman Youth Development Campus (YDC) and the Elbert Shaw Regional Youth Detention Center (RYDC).
+The garden at Elbert Shaw RYDC has a SHAPE grant-funded aquaponics system in their school greenhouse.

 Lisa Mantz, the assistant deputy commissioner of the Division of Support Services and Lauren Gean, director of the Office of Nutrition and Food Services, attended the award ceremony on the agency’s behalf.

 “We are excited and honored to be recognized as Honorary Golden Radish recipients for the second consecutive year,” said Gean.
-“Our team is dedicated to expanding farm to school opportunities to the youth at DJJ and to continuing to grow these initiatives statewide.”
+“Our team is dedicated to expanding farm-to-school opportunities to the youth at DJJ and to continuing to grow these initiatives statewide.”

 DJJ is the 181st School District in the state of Georgia.
 There are 30 Georgia Preparatory Academy (GPA) campuses across Georgia located in RYDCs, YDCs and Education Transition Centers (ETCs).

-The Award was presented by Golden Radish partners Georgia Organics, Georgia’s Departments of Agriculture (GDA), Education (GaDOE) and Public Health (GDPH), the Department of Early Care and Learning (DECAL) and University of Georgia Cooperative Extension (UGA Extension).
+The Award was presented by Golden Radish partners Georgia Organics, Georgia’s Departments of Agriculture (GDA), Education (GaDOE) and Public Health (GDPH), the Department of Early Care and Learning (DECAL) and the University of Georgia Cooperative Extension (UGA Extension).

-Lisa Mantz, assistant deputy commissioner of the Division of Support Services and Lauren Gean, director of the Office of Nutrition and Food Services at the 2019 Golden Radish Award ceremony held at Mercedes Benz Stadium.
+Lisa Mantz, assistant deputy commissioner of the Division of Support Services and Lauren Gean, director of the Office of Nutrition and Food Services, held at the 2019 Golden Radish Award ceremony at Mercedes Benz Stadium.